Currenton/.github/profile/README.md

 ## 📜 License

 All projects and code by **Currenton** are subject to respective licensing agreements.
-Check out the licences in the folder `docs` folder for more information.
+Check out the licences in the folder **[docs](https://github.com/Currenton/.github/tree/main/docs)**. folder for more information.
 For commercial inquiries, please contact us.